utnet-org/utility/docs/practices/protocol_upgrade.md

 cargo build -p uncd --release --features nightly_protocol,<protocol_feature>
 ```

-In practice, we have all nightly protocol features enabled for Nayduck tests and
+In practice, we have all nightly protocol features enabled for Canary tests and
 on betanet, which is updated daily.

 ### Feature Stabilization